Exposure accuracy and ISO Sensitivity

 But exposure accuracy can be an issue with fully automatic cameras and with video cameras that offer little opportunity for post-exposure tonal adjustment.

-Exposure accuracy can be measured by photographing a scene that includes any test chart with a grayscale pattern and analyzing it with Stepchart (for grayscale stepchart-only patterns such as the Q-13/Q-14), Colorcheck (for the X-Rite Colorchecker) or Multicharts or Multitest (for any chart with a grayscale pattern).
+Exposure accuracy can be measured by photographing a scene that includes any test chart with a grayscale pattern and analyzing it with eSFR ISO (for the ISO-12233:2014 target), SFRplus, Multicharts or Multitest (for any chart with a grayscale pattern), wr within the legacy modules Stepchart (for grayscale stepchart-only patterns such as the Q-13/Q-14), Colorcheck (for the X-Rite Colorchecker).

 ISO Sensitivity (closely related to exposure accuracy) is a measure of a camera’s sensitivity to light.
 Imatest modules that analyze step charts (which may be included in color charts) display two measures of sensitivity when the incident light in Lux is entered.
 Details in ISO Sensitivity and Exposure Index